eth-act/skunkworks-tama/README.md

 After building, the following environment variables are available:
 - `TAMAGO` - Path to the TamaGo compiler
 - `ZISKEMU` - Path to the ZisK emulator

+## VM Peripherals

+The VM provides minimal "peripherals".

+### Memory-mapped I/O regions:
+- **Input Buffer** at `0xa0000000` - Where input data is placed for the program
+- **Output Buffer** at `0xa0010000` - Where programs write output data
+- **RAM** starting at `0xa0020000` - Main memory for program execution (~512MB)

+### Supported features:
+- RISC-V RV64IMA instruction set (`c` is not actually in the go compiler yet)
+- Simple I/O model: read input → compute → write output → exit

+### Not supported:
+- Floating-point instructions (But we can add this)
+- Hardware timers (time is simulated/deterministic)
+- Hardware Interrupts
+- MMU (Memory Management Unit)
+- Hardware RNG (random numbers must be deterministic)
+- Traditional peripherals (UART, GPIO, network, storage, display)

+The only system call is `ecall` for program termination and to call special functions.

 ## Clean